1. Vestre will build the

 Vestre believes it is possible to create green growth, by which we mean economic growth achieved while managing the world’s natural resources in a sustainable way.
 At Vestre, we are techno-optimists and believe that the industrial sector has every opportunity to lead the way in the green shift.
 We aim to prove it by building the world’s most environmentally friendly furniture factory in Norway.

-The Plus will generate 50 per cent less greenhouse gas emissions than a conventional factory.
+The Plus will generate 55 per cent less greenhouse gas emissions than a conventional factory.
 As a result, we will more than meet the Paris Agreement’s goal of cutting greenhouse gas emissions by 40 per cent by 2030.
-We will also meet Norway’s enhanced target of a 50 per cent reduction in emissions in the same period.
+We will also meet the EU's and Norway’s enhanced target in the same period.
 These substantial cuts in emission levels are possible because we have chosen a building shell that meets Passivehause standards and a load-bearing structure that is constructed from solid wood, as well as low-carbon concrete and recycled reinforcing steel.
 In addition, a combination of fossil-free and emission-free machines will be used at the construction site.

 The Plus reduces the supplied energy requirement by at least 90 percent compared with similar conventional factories.